mendelt/secure-programming-rust/presentation.md

   - Write code that cannot do anything else

 * But this is hard;
-  - The amount of stuff you do want is bounded
+  - The stuff you want your program to do is bounded
   - But the stuff you don't want is limitless
 ---
 How do we make sure our code cannot do unexpected things

 * Unit tests?
-* Formal verification
+* Formal verification?
 * Code by Contract (Eiffel)
   * Define preconditions, postconditions and invariants

 ---
 # How can Rust help us here?
 * A flexible, expressive type system
-* No undefined behavior in the language
+* No undefined behavior
 * No null
 * Ownership, borrow checker and lifetimes
   * This allows for compiled-in memory management
   * No data-races, no use-after free, memory safe
 * 'Zero cost abstractions'
+* (as long as you don't use the `unsafe` keyword)

 ---
 # What does this look like?